contino/demo-infra-gcp/README.md

            GCP_CREDS = <json file contents created in step 2>
            TF_VAR_project_id = jagendra-atal-prakash-contino

-4) Change project_id field in terraform.tfvars.

-5) Let the pipeline run and that should create complete infra.
+4) Let the pipeline run and that should create complete infra.

 ## TODO